-Recently, other people and projects have developed better versions of two applications that ship with topreplay 2.x:
+Recently, other people and projects have developed better versions of two applications that shipped with tepreplay 2.x:

 - pcapmerge merges two or more pcap files into one.
 Ethereal now ships with a more powerful appliation called 'mergecap'. - capinfo displays basic information about a pcap file.
 Ethereal now ships with a more powerful application of the same name.